dohomi/flux_galleria/Documentation/UserManual.rst

 Here you find some screenshots for the first steps:

 .. figure:: Images/UserManual/Choose_Element.png
-		:width: 500px
 	:alt: Add new content element

 	Add new content element

 	Select the 'General Plugin' from the content element selection

 .. figure:: Images/UserManual/Galleria_Backend.png
-:width: 500px
 	:alt: Select Galleria

 	Select Galleria form the selector

 	Select the Galleria plugin and start adding image items and adjust the behaviour through the flexform values